-(c) For applications to Levels D and E, the name and contact details of at least one recommended independent external assessor with a brief statement of why the person has been chosen and an indication of their standing within the discipline/field.
+(c) for applications to Levels D and E, the name and contact details of at least two (2) recommended independent external assessors with a brief statement of why the person has been chosen and an indication of their standing within the discipline/field.

 (a) If a recommended assessor is not confirmed, Human Resources liaises with the Cost Centre Manager to identify an alternative independent external assessor.